 With that in mind, can you see how ridiculous the “Feng Shui practices” mentioned above are?
 For me, they’re both funny and disheartening.
 It’s funny because I know what Feng Shui is about.
 It’s saddening because these articles are just creating more Feng Shui misconceptions, making it sound both superstitious and overly simplistic.
 Nevertheless, I’m truly impressed by how people twist the definition of Feng Shui for commercial purposes or for their own self benefit.

 I hope this article helped you understand more of what Feng Shui is NOT.
+If you want to gain a deeper understanding of Feng Shui, here are some classes that you can take to gain more knowledge.

 Have you read any articles where it tells you to do some ridiculous “Feng Shui practices”?
 If so, please share using the comments below!